lit/lit.dev/packages/lit-dev-content/site/docs/components/properties.md

 {% endswitchable-sample %}

 The component manipulates its own internal reactive state.
-In some cases, internal reactive state may be initialized from public properties—for example, if there is a expensive transformation between the user-visible property and the internal state.
+In some cases, internal reactive state may be initialized from public properties—for example, if there is an expensive transformation between the user-visible property and the internal state.

 As with public reactive properties, updating internal reactive state triggers an update cycle.
 For more information, see [Internal reactive state](#internal-reactive-state).